heliocloud-data/platform/install/daskhub/README.md

 5. Execute `02-deploy-daskhub.sh` by running `./02-deploy-daskhub.sh`
-    - This script  generates copies and fills in configurable values of 3 Daskhub configuration files (can alter manually if have alternate configurations):
+    - This script  generates copies and fills in configurable values of 3 Daskhub configuration files (can alter manually if have alternate configurations, but NOTE if you change the .yaml files they will be overwritten when these are copied from the .yaml.template files):
         <details>
         <summary>dh-config.yaml </summary>